 Families that participate in EFNEP should experience improvements in these core areas through the program lessons and relationships with EFNEP peer-educators.
 Washington State EFNEP employs the Eating Smart-Being Active curriculum for use in adult programming.

 Youth and Families

-In 2016, Over 2,000 individuals, both youth and adults, were served by the Washington State EFNEP program through the work of 13 local paraprofessional educators.
-The Impact Report details the reach of EFNEP and health related improvements made by participants.
+In 2021, nearly 1,100 individuals, both youth and adults, were served by the Washington State University EFNEP program.
+Our Impact Reports detail the reach of EFNEP and health related improvements made by participants.

-Washington State EFNEP is active in four counties: Clark, Pierce, Spokane, and Yakima.
-EFNEP paraprofessional educators in Washington can deliver the 9-week educational program in English and other languages, availability determined by county.
-Navigate to each county page for additional information on EFNEP in your local area.
+Washington State University EFNEP is active in three metro-areas: Vancouver (Clark County), Seattle-Tacoma (Pierce County), and Spokane.
+EFNEP peer-educators in Washington can deliver the 9-week educational program in English and other languages, availability determined by county.
+Visit your county page for additional information on EFNEP in your local area.